c-bless/reveal/README.md

 ```

 ### Import Data ###

+Before Running the Webapplication or API you need to set the FLASK_APP environment variable to the corresponding app.
+- For Webapp: `FLASK_APP=systemdb.app:app`
+- For Webapi: `FLASK_APP=systemdb.api:app`

 Data can be imported via `flask import file <file>` or  `flask import dir <dir>`.
 The *import file* command can be used to import data collected via *sysinfo-collector.ps1* or *domain-collector* scripts.
 The *import file* command can import multiple outputs within a directory.